facebookarchive/origami/_documentation/concepts/PulseSignal.md

 </div>
 </div>

-It's off consistently until it's turned on.
-You can see a signal goes from off to on **immediately**.
-That split second is known as a **frame**.
+A switch is off until you turn it on.
+You can see the state goes from off to on immediately in a single frame.
+A frame is usually 1/60th of a second.

 <div class="frame-reel">
 <div class="frame off">Off</div>